joakimk/toniq/README.md

 ## TODO and ideas for after 1.0

+* [ ] Look into how retrying jobs for a VM that is no looger around works.
+Are they lost?
 * [ ] Document how to test an app using Toniq.
 E.g. use Toniq.JobEvent.subscribe, etc.
 * [ ] Admin UI (being worked on by [kimfransman](https://twitter.com/kimfransman/status/661126637061332992))
   - [ ] That shows waiting and failed jobs